-Paying interest only is one of the best ways to manage your cash flow as an investor.
+Paying interest only is one of the best ways to manage your cash flow as an investor but is extending your interest only period possible?

-However, when your interest only period ends, you’ll find your mortgage repayments will increase significantly, potentially preventing you from investing further.
+When your IO does end, you’ll find your mortgage repayments will increase significantly, potentially preventing you from investing further.

 Luckily, there is the option to extend your interest only period when it’s about to expire.